 |Age||Default minimum drawdown rates (%)||Reduced rates by 50 per cent for the 2021-22 income year (%)|

 |95 or more||14||7|

-From 1 July 2020 onwards, Bendigo SmartStart Pension and Bendigo SmartOptions Pension members who were on the previous (default) minimum rate have automatically reduced to the new temporary minimum unless you let Sandhurst Trustees know otherwise.
-As part of the annual review process, all pension members received a review pack in July which prompted them to provide instructions for the 2020-21 income year.
+From 1 July 2020 onwards, Bendigo SmartStart Pension members who were on the previous (default) minimum rate have automatically reduced to the new temporary minimum unless you let Sandhurst Trustees know otherwise.
+As part of the annual review process, all pension members will receive a review pack in July which includes a reminder that the Government has extended the minimum drawn amounts to the 2021/22 financial year.

 The government has also advised changes to social security deeming rates.
 As of 1 May 2020, the upper deeming rate will be 2.25 per cent and the lower deeming rate will be 0.25 per cent.
 The reductions reflect the low interest rate environment and the impact on the income from savings.